Codecademy/docs/content/luau/concepts/strings/strings.md

 ## Escape Sequences

 Luau supports escape sequences essential in strings to represent special characters or formatting that cannot be directly typed.
-For example, escape sequences allow you to include characters like double quotes or single quotes within a string without causing syntax errors.
+For example, escape sequences permit the use of characters like double quotes or single quotes within a string without causing syntax errors.
 These sequences begin with a backslash (`\`) followed by another character.
 The table below shows some common escape sequences:

 | Escape Sequence | Description     |
 | --------------- | ----------------|